Skip to main content

 Writing VIKTOR apps requires basic Python knowledge.
 If you are entirely new to this programming language, we advise to check out "Python for Non-Programmers" which lists learning resources including some nice interactive courses.

-Before you continue, make sure that you have a code editor installed on your computer.
+Make sure that you have a code editor installed on your computer.
 We recommend using VS Code or PyCharm.
+If you use GitHub Codespaces make sure that you have a Codespace open, which you probably have if you followed the installation process.

 Go ahead and tick the checkbox, followed by clicking the "Trust Project" button: